Charles Schwab Business Accounts

-Companies, groups, and corporations of all sizes can open investment accounts at Charles Schwab.
-The firm offers investing accounts for Limited Liability Companies (LLCs) that include various benefits at affordable rates.
-However, a high initial deposit is also generally required to begin trading.
+Businesses, entities, and corporations of all sizes can open investment accounts at Charles Schwab.
+The brokerage firm offers investment accounts for limited liability companies (LLCs) with many benefits at low costs.
+A high minimum opening balance is required, however.

 Available LLC Types at Schwab

-Schwab will open an investment account for any of the following Limited Liability Companies:
+Schwab will open a brokerage account for any of the following Limited Liability Companies:

 - Single-Member LLC